LlorencCB/phis-docs-community/docs/community.md

 ## Persons

-### Persons properties
+### Persons' properties

-Phis community is composed of persons which can be either:
+PHIS community is composed of persons which can be either:

 - **persons** uniquely identified by their email.
-Persons have to be created within Phis before being refered to within projects and expertiments.
+Persons have to be created within PHIS before being refered to within projects and expertiments.
-- **users**, term refering to persons linked to a Phis account: they are provided with a password that they can change at any time.
-Phis users are either classic users or administrators (admin).
+- **users**, term refering to persons linked to a PHIS account: they are provided with a password that they can change at any time.
+PHIS users are either classic users or administrators (admin).

 ### Create a person
 Within the `Persons` menu, a user can create a new person with the